mohdaseeel/Mini-Project/README.md

 Features:

--Detects and tracks 21 hand landmarks in real-time.
+-Detects and tracks 21 hand landmarks in real-time.<br>
--Easy-to-use interface for testing and visualization.
+-Easy-to-use interface for testing and visualization.<br>
--Built with Python, OpenCV, and MediaPipe.
+-Built with Python, OpenCV, and MediaPipe.<br>

 How to Use:
--Clone the repository.
+-Clone the repository.<br>
--Install dependencies from the requirements.txt.
+-Install dependencies from the requirements.txt.<br>
--Run the Python script to start the real-time detection.
+-Run the Python script to start the real-time detection.<br>

 This project is a practical implementation for beginners exploring computer vision and hand gesture recognition systems.